DataDog/datadog-static-analyzer-github-action/README.md

 ## Customizing rules

-By default, [Datadog Static Analyzer][8] detects the languages of your codebase and pull the default rulesets to analyze your codebase.
+By default, [Datadog Static Analyzer][8] detects the languages of your codebase and uses the default rulesets to analyze your codebase.

-If you want to specify the rulesets to use (and customize them), add a `static-analysis.datadog.yml` file to your repository's root directory to specify which rulesets to use.
+To specify and customize the rulesets, add a `static-analysis.datadog.yml` file to your repository's root directory to define which rulesets to use.

 ```yaml
 rulesets: